brightway-lca/bw_timex/docs/content/theory.md

 skipped during traversal can be specified by a `edge_filter_function`.
-At each process, the graph traversal uses convolution to combine the temporal distributions of the process and the exchange it consumes into the resoluting combined temporal distribution of the upstream producer of the exchange.
+At each process, the graph traversal uses convolution to combine the temporal distributions of the process and the exchange it consumes into the resulting combined temporal distribution of the upstream producer of the exchange.

 ## Building the process timeline